 Keep Your Insurance in Mind

-When homeowners seek to repair their roof, they are usually thinking that doing so will save them money.
+When homeowners seek to repair their roofs, they are usually thinking that doing so will save them money.
 If the repairs are done correctly, then yes, you would save a lot of money that would have otherwise have gone to a roofing company.
-The one thing that is not usually apart of the planning process is how your insurance will take care of any mistakes you make.
+The one thing that is not usually a part of the planning process is how your insurance will take care of any mistakes you make.
 Most homeowners assume that their homeowner’s insurance will take care of it.
-The reality is that many insurance companies won’t cover damages if a certified roofing company isn’t doing the job.
+The reality is that many insurance companies won’t cover insurance claims for roof replacement unless a certified roofing company is doing the job.